-When I started Investment Rarities thirty-two years ago, silver analyst Jerome Smith was already a legend.
-In those years he made a series of price predictions for gold, silver and platinum that were phenomenally accurate.
+When I started Investment Rarities thirty-four years ago, the author and silver analyst Jerome Smith was a legend.
+In those years, he made a series of price predictions for gold, silver and platinum that were phenomenally accurate.
 In 1967 he recommended his readers buy silver at $1.29 an ounce.
-In 1971 he recommended gold at $42.00 an ounce.
-In 1977 he recommended platinum at $147 an ounce immediately before it shot up to $1,000.
+In 1974, it rose to $6.40 an ounce, and six years later $50.
+In 1971, he recommended gold at $42.00 an ounce.
+Nine years later it had gone up twenty times to $840.
+In 1977, he recommended platinum at $147 an ounce immediately before it shot up to $1,000.
 In his 1982 book Jerome predicted that within our lifetimes silver could very well be worth more than gold.
 I recently revisited that prediction to determine the exact basis for which Smith had made this amazing claim.

 In 1980 silver climbed to $50 and fell back to under $8 the ensuing year.
 Then in 1982, Smith claimed, “I expect the price of silver to be in the $100-plus per ounce range by 1985.”
 Smith based this bullish conclusion on five primary causes.

 - Industrial demand for silver was exploding.

 - Mining production of silver was less than the amount consumed by industry.

 - Silver production couldn’t be greatly ramped up because 75% of new silver came as a byproduct to base metal mining.